maximilianh/cellBrowser/README.md

 ### Convert an existing Seurat object

 The function ExportToCellbrowser() will be part of Seurat 3.
-You can install it like this:
+You can install pre-release Seurat3 like this:

     install.packages("devtools")
     devtools::install_github("satijalab/seurat", ref = "release/3.0")